NBCLab/Onboarding/README.md

 4. Please confirm that you have been added with Dr. Laird BEFORE interacting with any research participant or analyzing any data.

 ## MRI Safety Training
 Every member of our lab should complete MRI safety training so that you will be allowed to access the MRI facilities at FIU's [Center for Imaging Science](https://cismri.fiu.edu).
 Please click on [this link](https://fiu.qualtrics.com/jfe/form/SV_bkjyKMM2tDJwcxT) to begin this training.
 You will be provided an opportunity to watch two videos (the Siemens MRI safety video and the CIS MRI safety presentation) and complete the 25-question safety exam.
 To pass, you must complete the exam with an 80%.
-If you have any questions, please contact [Lita Sabates](mailto:lisabate@fiu.edu).
+If you have any questions, please contact [Laura Ucros](mailto:lucros@fiu.edu).

 ## Extra Reading
 The NBC Lab's [Public Google Drive folder](https://drive.google.com/drive/folders/0B543K-QXbp21cTV0RjNoNUtMWnM?usp=sharing) contains a folder called "recommended-reading".
 A list of recommended textbooks, journal articles, and youtube videos are provided, organized by topic.
 Topics range from an introduction to MRI data acquisition and analysis to recent papers published by lab members to papers related to newly launched projects.